iTwin/itwinjs-core/docs/core/learning/WriteABridge.md

 ``` ts
 [[include:Bridge.getAccessToken.example-code]]
 ```

+## Running a bridge for the first time.

 If necessary, a bridge working with iModelHub may create an iModel from scratch.
 (This does not apply to bridges that work with iModelBank).